Fulham F.C.: Kit

+Fulham adopted a white shirt and black shorts as its kit in 1896, which has been used ever since.
 Fulham's sponsorship by Betfair in 2002–03 was the first gambling sponsorship in English football, and came before the Gambling Act 2005 permitted the industry to advertise on television and radio; within fifteen years half of Premier League teams were sponsored by such companies.

 On 27 July 2021, it was announced that World Mobile would become the official principal partner for the next three years.

 In July 2022, it was announced that the gambling company W88 would sponsor the team in a kit deal for the 2022–23 season.
-The deal will see the betting firm's logo placed on the front of both the men's and women's kit.
+The deal saw the betting firm's logo placed on the front of both the men's and women's kit.
 The confirmation of the deal came during a decrease in gambling sponsors for Premier League teams.
+In June 2023, it was announced that betting company SBOBET would replace W88 as the team's main sponsor for the 2023–24 season.
+In February 2024, it was announced that FlyFish Limited would become an official partner.

 Mascot

 The Fulham mascot is Billy the Badger, who was the winning design sent in by Kyle Jackson after an online competition by the club.
 Billy the Badger wears the number 79 Fulham shirt, in reference to the club's year of founding, 1879.
 Controversy first surrounded Billy when he tried to cheer up Chelsea manager Avram Grant during a home match in front of the television cameras.
 Secondly, Billy was seen on television being sent off during the home game against Aston Villa on 3 February 2008 for break-dancing in the corner of the pitch after the referee had commenced the game.
 Billy blamed his badger hearing and eyesight for the incident, and apologised to referee Chris Foy.
 On 11 March 2009, Billy walked across the goal during a match although it was not spotted by the referee.
 The former mascot for Fulham was Sir Craven of Cottage, the Knight.
 The cheerleaders were known as the Cravenettes.